HaniceSun/hanicesun.github.io/resume.md

 - Identified a suspicious intronic mutation in neonatal diabetes by analyzing whole genome sequencing (WGS) and array-based genotyping data from mice.

-- Collaborated with colleagues to validate the mutation is causing diabetes by introducing it into both B6 and NOD mice using CRISPR/Cas9 editing.
+- Collaborated with colleagues to successfully validate that the mutation is causing diabetes by introducing it into both B6 and NOD mice using CRISPR/Cas9 editing.

-- Proposed a mechanism where the mutation creates a novel splice site, resulting in a longer transcript but truncated protein, which has been verified.
+- Proposed a mechanism where the mutation creates a novel splice site, resulting in a longer transcript but truncated protein, which has been verified as well by RT-PCR.

-- Working with bulk and single-cell data (scRNA-Seq and scATAC-Seq) throughout development to investigate additional regulatory elements and understand why the phenotype is specific to the pancreas.
+- Working with bulk and single-cell data (scRNA-Seq and scATAC-Seq) throughout development to investigate potential extra regulatory elements and understand why the phenotype is specific to the pancreas.

 - Working on large-scale QTL mapping (eQTL, caQTL, and pQTL) on multiomics datasets of human islets to study the genetic architecture of diabetes.